NeXt-Warning-System/documentation/xws-contact-api/research/contact has single language.md

 ## Method

 Analysis has been carried out on the current contact details in the Flood Warning System (FWS).
-We have examined how many individual contacts (defined as a single telephone number of email address) are registered in the system to receive warning information in more than one language (currently only English and Welsh are provided.)
+We have examined how many individual contacts (defined as a single telephone number or email address) are registered in the system to receive warning information in more than one language (currently only English and Welsh are provided.)

 ### Known limitations

 We have only looked at fully registered contacts - due to data anonymity, we cannot see individual contacts added via our opt-in service.
-However, all opt-in customers are only registered in English as we don't know their language preference.
+All opt-in customers are only registered in English as we don't know their language preference.

 ## Results

-After analysis we found only 63 individual contacts that are registered to multiple languages in the Flood Warning System.
+After analysis we found only 63 individual contacts that are registered to multiple languages (English and Welsh) in the Flood Warning System.
 This represents 0.005% of the total 1,229,331 unique fully registered contacts in the system.

 ## Benefits

 * A simpler data model in the system
 * Clear to the user what language they will receive warning information
+* If a message is not available in the preferred language, we would supply the message in English by default

 ## Issues